microsoft/traceability/examples/bun-toolkit/case-studies/transhrimpment/report.md

 ---

-## Step 2: Document Creation (Credential Issuance)
+## Step 2: Document Creation

 <details>
-<summary>📋 Click to expand document creation details</summary>
+<summary>📋 Click to expand document details</summary>

-Issuing verifiable credentials based on the Transhrimpment supply chain narrative.
-This includes 8 legitimate documents and 1 fraudulent certificate of origin.
-Each credential is cryptographically signed by the appropriate entity using their private keys and verified against their controller documents.
+This section covers all the documents that are issued for this supply chain.

 ### ✅ Purchase Order (Chompchomp → Camarón Corriente)